MorganDara/Python-100-Days-Challenge/Documents/notes.md

 Enter your name: username
 Hello username
 ```
-The **input** function gets executed, then return the entered value to the **print** function before displaying the final string
+The **input** function gets executed, then return the entered value to the **print** function before displaying the final string.

-The Thonny Python IDE can be a great tool to visualize in which order the functions are getting called in this line of code.
+The Thonny Python IDE is a great tool to visualize in which order the functions are getting called in this line of code.

+It perfectly shows the flow of the program when using debugging mode.

 Link: [https://thonny.org/](https://thonny.org/)